—> Updated Sept 9th, 2018

 I have 3 pairs because when one pair gets wet it is always great to have a dry backup.
 Because I get cold very easily I got the Outdoor Research mittens (a little bit overkill for a 14,000 ft peak since this is what climbers use on Mt Everest but hey I hate having cold hands!).
 Note that there is second pair of mittens inside the large black Anti Mitts.
 I also have a pair of basic warm Camp gloves and I tried the Outdoor Research Lucent heated gloves for ice climbing and loved it!

 I tested the Scarpa Inverno but they were too rigid albeit super comfy and practical for some steep ascent.
 I fell in love with the Scarpa Phantom 6000 (if you are going for a 8000 meter peak then go for the Phantom 8000).
 Made in Italy, super comfy and pretty flexible.
 I got zero blisters even though I had not used them prior to my big adventure.
 I stayed in the snow for 5 hours and I did not get cold.
-I am usually a 6.5 US and I got an 8UK in this model.
+I am usually a 6.5 US and I got an 8UK in this model (or 40 in France).

 Discover it here: Scarpa Phantom 6000